surge-synthesizer/surge/README.md

 There is currently work going on to create an official release-page with installers for Windows 64-bit, macOS 64-bit and other formats.

+# System requirements

+* At least Pentium 4 CPU.
+* 64-bit Windows or macOS.

 # Locations
 ## macOS